7be/PMsa/Manual/manual.md

 ### Gather scripts
 Copy `RPi-script/aqi.py` to `/usr/local/bin/dcaiti`.
 Make it executable with `chmod +x /usr/local/bin/dcaiti/aqi.py`

+### SSH authentication
+To let the client connect autonomous to the master for gathering porposes, we need a key-pair for this.
+Generate one for the standard user (`pi`) with `ssh-keygen -t rsa -b 4096` and add the public key to the master system for the same user.

 ### systemd service
 Copy `service_files/dcaiti_pm.service` to `/etc/systemd/system`.
 Enable and start it.